Many thanks to Mercer for hosting our thought leadership event:

 Furthermore, because of the correlation between transparency, truthfulness and trustworthiness, we expect our work will help to repair the self-inflicted reputational damage the Financial Services sector has been suffering for decades.

-This is because, rather notoriously, the Financial Services sector has been pre-disposed to opportunistic obfuscation and opacity; it has profited from things being kept hidden from the consumer; sometimes deliberately, sometimes not - things like the true costs of investing, the true performance of products and the true risks that consumers sometimes face.
+This is because the Financial Services sector has been pre-disposed to opportunistic obfuscation and opacity; it has profited from things being kept hidden from the consumer; sometimes deliberately, sometimes not - things like the true costs of investing, the true performance of products and the true risks that consumers sometimes face.

-Our view is that opacity leads to asymmetries of information and that's a major concern because it prevents the consumer being able to make well-informed decisions, which in turn stops the market working competitively whilst denying the consumer the chance to achieve the best possible outcome for him/herself.
+Our view is that opacity leads to asymmetries of information and that's a major concern because it prevents the consumer being able to make well-informed decisions, which in turn stops the market working competitively.

 Our Strategy for Driving Change